kmlv/MoneyPolitics/README.md

 1. Payoffs: Still need to be defined

-## TODO Backend - Marco and Skyler
+## TODO Backend - John and Marco

-1. Fix the `ranking_income_assignment` method in the Group Class (models.py) - Marco (DONE)

-1. Randomize the players whose income will be by luck - Marco (DONE)

-1. Program Diamond Game and create a constant in models to include the template anywhere - Skyler (DONE)

-1. Make Tetris and the Diamond Game includable templates that should appear on the Real Effort template depending on a session config parameter - Skyler

-1. The players should be able to send messages to the rest of the players without any restriction - Marco (DONE)

-1. The players should receive a message separated by a ";" value between each of them - Marco

-1. Create a session config parameter that determines if the player will see the ID in group, the income, both or none of the receiver - Marco
+1. Create a session of few players (2 or 3)

+1. Ensure assignment of income when players tie is random and not based on player ID

+1. We might need to randomize or to explain the median in a different way - Discuss with Kristian

+## TODO Frontend - John and Marco

+1. Adapt the code for english and spanish sessions

+1. Explain in instructions there will be people with the same income (How?) - Discuss with Kristian

+1. Move explanation of sending section to instructions

+1. Slider needs to be changed for a continuum of values with radio buttons - Discuss with Kristian
+    1. Empty slider is another option
+    1. Pull down list is possible too

+1. Adding some kind of ex ante idea of the scale at which the points are converted to final income (Final payoff scale must be familiar, maybe a Hoover Table) - Discuss with Kristian

+1. Instead of saying “player 1” or “player 2” in the messaging page we need to have a #1 or #2 so that it is not misleading

+### About Diamond Game

-We currently have a simple functioning version of the diamond game (it only supports a square board for now).
+A version of the diamond game has been coded, but requires debugging (it only supports a square board for now).
 The size of the board is currently set to 15x15.

 The player enters their guess, which is compared to the actual number of diamonds on their board.
 Their score is equal to:
     | guess - actual |